Top of the Lake: Release

 Top of the Lake was screened in its entirety at the January 2013 Sundance Film Festival, in a single seven-hour session with one intermission and a break for lunch.
 This was the first such screening in the history of the festival.
 Top of the Lake was additionally shown at the 63rd Berlin International Film Festival.

 The US premiere was on the Sundance Channel on 18 March 2013, in Australia on BBC UKTV on 24 March 2013, and in New Zealand on 25 March, also on BBC UKTV.

 China Girl was screened in its entirety at the May 2017 Cannes Film Festival.
 In the UK, it premiered on BBC Two on 27 July 2017.
-In the US, it premiered in September 2017, on Sundance TV, and each episode will be available on Hulu the day after its screening on SundanceTV.
+In the US, it premiered in September 2017, on Sundance TV, and each episode was made available on Hulu the day after its screening on SundanceTV.
 In Canada, China Girl premiered on 25 October 2017, on CBC Television.